zxy920319/Nuxt3-starter__Decap-cms/README.md

 * A markdown render component (based off the Nuxt Content module) that can render any markdown string

-### Composables:
+### Composables

-* a 'setSeoHead' composable: just feed the SEOmetaData object (defined in config.yaml) from your api data; `setSeoHead(apiData.SEOmetaData)`
+* setSeoHead() composable: just feed the SEOmetaData object (defined in config.yaml) from your api data; `setSeoHead(apiData.SEOmetaData)`

-* useBtnData composable: does an api call to /content/buttons.md and returns a single button string.
+* useBtnData() composable: does an api call to /content/buttons.md and returns a single button string.
 Example `cosnt buttonText = useBtnData('buttonsApi.readmore')` => result: `"hello!
 Read moar!"`.
 Conistent button text's throughout your site when using `slot` in a `button.vue` component

 ## Install

-1. Clone this repo
+1. Clone this repo: `git clone <https://github.com/Sfolkerts89/Nuxt3-starter__Decap-cms.git>' or click 'Use this template'

-2. `yarn install` or `npm install`
+2. `yarn install` or `npm install`.

+4. Run frontend locally: `yarn dev' or`npm run dev'

+3. Boot up Decap CMS locally:

+* uncomment `locale_backend: true` (*leave this out in production for safety's sake*)
+* run `npx-decap-server`
+* Navigate to: localhost:3000/admin (asuming you have a frontend instance running)

+## Netlify deployment

+* Build command: `npm run generate` (dont use YARN: Node will run out of memory)
+* Publish directory: `dist`

-## Boilerplate__extras (folder) !
+## Boilerplate__extras/ (folder)

 I found it tough to decide wether to build an extranous boilerplate packed with features or to keep it clean and simple..
 So i did both..
 Addtional code snippets, components and more can be found in the folder 'boilerplate__extras'.
 If you want to start clean and simple, just delete the folder!

 ### /decap__config/

-* basic 'products' template (i.e. one level dynamic page names with a re-occuring content structure)
+* basic 'products' collection (i.e. one level dynamic page names with a re-occuring content structure)

 * Dynamic Fields using Yaml anchors (much like a page builder) which includes a carousel/lightbox option for mulitple images

+* Dynamic Fields collection: code snippet that can be used as is and built upon/ changed to suite your needs.

+### /nuxt__pages/

+#### /product/ + [slug].vue

+A simple dynamic page based of slug as a parameter set up as a 'products' page.
+This is in relation to the 'products' colleciton in boilerplate__extras/decap__config/

+#### Contact.vue

+Very simplistic contact page that includes the `<BasicInquery />' component.
+Place the 'forms' folder in a corresponding 'components' folder in your project and uncomment for use.

+#### dynamic-fields.vue

+A page that utlizes the `<dynamicFields />` component.
+This works in relation with:

+* The Dynamic Fields anchor provided in: /decap__config/
+* The Dynamic Fields collection provided in: /decap__config/

+#### Products.vue

+A simple page displays all the products in the products collection.

-### /forms
+### vue__components/forms/

 In this folder you will find modular form building components.
 Along with a simple contact form that utilizes a few of these.
 Aside from being modular, the simple contact form has form input validation:

 1. Input field validation happens in the child component

 2. Child component emits validation data

 3. Parent component pushes data in an array and checks if all entries are valid

-### /media
+### /vue__components/media/

-#### Carousel.vue component with the following options via props:
+#### Carousel.vue component with the following options via props

 * imageOnly (Boolean): enable only an array of image links are provided